FairyyGenie/introToIM/finalProject/README.md

       }
  ````
 ### 4. A clever thing:
 I decided to use the LED to show right and wrong so there are no indication of right and wrong on processing screen.

+### 5. the design mentality:
+I am not sure if this is a easy game for user to play.
+Because we are using arduino panel, it is not that easy to understand how to operate the game.